A linear program for testing nonclassicality and an open-source implementation

-We now set up the preliminaries required to state our linear program for testing whether the quantum statistics generated by given sets of quantum states and effects can be explained classically---i.e., by a noncontextual model for the operational scenario.
+\emph{A linear program for deciding classicality---} We now set up the preliminaries required to state our linear program for testing whether the quantum statistics generated by given sets of quantum states and effects can be explained classically---i.e., by a noncontextual model for the operational scenario.
 The Supplemental Material generalizes these ideas and results to arbitrary GPTs.

-Consider any set of (possibly subnormalized\footnote{This allows one to describe states which are not prepared deterministically, as happens, e.g., when the preparation is part of a probabilistic source or is the result of remote steering.}) quantum states, $\Omega$, and any set of quantum effects, $\mathcal{E}$, living in the real vector space $\mathsf{Herm}[\mathcal{H}]$ of Hermitian operators on some Hilbert space $\mathcal{H}$.
+Consider any finite set of (possibly subnormalized\footnote{This allows one to describe states which are not prepared deterministically, as happens, e.g., when the preparation is part of a probabilistic source or is the result of remote steering.}) quantum states, $\Omega$, and any finite set of quantum effects, $\mathcal{E}$, living in the real vector space $\mathsf{Herm}[\mathcal{H}]$ of Hermitian operators on some finite dimensional Hilbert space $\mathcal{H}$.
 In general, neither the set of states nor the set of effects need span the full vector space $\mathsf{Herm}[\mathcal{H}]$, nor need the two sets span the same subspace of $\mathsf{Herm}[\mathcal{H}]$.
 Next, we introduce some useful mathematical objects related to $\Omega$ and $\mathcal{E}$.